Gallons to Cups - Quick Volume Converter

 In the US, gallons and cups are standard in recipes and cooking.
 Many recipes assume a US cup measurement, which is different from metric systems.

-In the UK, the gallon is used less frequently, and recipes often use liters or pints.
+In the UK, the gallon is used less frequently, and recipes frequently use liters or pints.
 The cup measurement may also vary.

 1 gallon = 4 quarts.
 Using quarts instead of gallons can result in 64 cups instead of 16 cups.